jay-march-dg/RaptorConfig_Script/README.md

 3. **Network Management**: Automatically switches network adapters to communicate with devices
 4. **Upload Process**: Uploads configuration via HTTP to the Cortex panel
 5. **Verification**: Confirms successful configuration and device restart

+## Subnet Scans

+Both `--pingall` and `--diag` scan subnets in this order:

+1. The device's expected subnet
+2. Other /24 subnets found in `deviceList.csv`
+3. The default subnet (192.168.7.x)

+`--pingall` lists all responding IPs on each subnet. `--diag` scans for Cortex-like responses; if more than one is found on a subnet, it pauses and asks you to rerun the scan after isolating the target panel.

+## Diag Mode

+`--diag` is intended for panels with incorrect IPs:

+1. Scan subnets for a Cortex response
+2. If the correct IP is already set, stop
+3. If one Cortex responder is found, upload the corrected config to that IP
+4. Restart and verify the device at the configured IP

 ## Files